I was in Goma, DRC, a Few Weeks Ago. I Took Photos. Rebels Just Captured the City.

 Why the airport?
 It’s the only real link between Goma and the government of the DRC.
-Kinshasa, the seat of the national government, is a month by land and 2 weeks by river.
+Kinshasa, the seat of the national government, is a month away by land and two weeks by river.
 Hence the importance of keeping the airport intact.
 (Even after the rebels entered the city, the UN has continued to guard the airport).

 But the real tragedy of the situation in Goma is the tens of thousands of displaced people.
 As the rebels have captured territory, residents of villages around Goma have fled.
 With no place to go, huge camps of these displaced people have sprung up on the outskirts of Goma:

 And with the rebels now in the city, my guess is many of these internally displaced people have come into Goma proper, crowding an already overcrowded city.

 Looming over everything is a very active volcano:

 Goma’s location on the border with Rwanda makes the city especially jarring.
 Rwanda is nice.
 It’s clean, the roads are perfect, and the government, despite being a dictatorship, is relatively well run.
 People are crossing into Rwanda to flee the trouble in Goma.

 Common knowledge in the local area (and in the international community) is that Rwanda is involved in arming the rebels, despite denials from the Rwandan government.
 Arming the rebels has caused Rwanda trouble on their border, earned them flack from the rest of the world, caused cuts in foreign aid, flooded western Rwanda with refugees, and may soon soil their hands with the blood of a human rights crisis (although many say the Congolese army is no better when it comes to ethical behavior, and Rwanda, despite many successes in post-genocide nation building, already has a spotty human rights record).